We are committed to supporting all our customers and end users

 Current known limitations for Glean:

-3. Third party applications within Glean are not fully optimized for accessibility and we're actively working with our third party providers to help them to improve the accessibility of their products
+4. Third-party applications within Glean are not fully optimised for accessibility and we're actively working with our third-party providers to help them to improve the accessibility of their products.

-6. Transcription requires focus mode.
-Our transcription service representing the recorded audio as text is accessible to screen readers, however, NVDA users will need to use Insert + Space to interact with the component in Focus Mode.
+6. Transcription requires focus mode: Our transcription service representing the recorded audio as text is accessible to screen readers, however, NVDA users will need to use Insert + Space to interact with the content in Focus Mode.

 Assessment approach